bgdavidx/google-drive-spreadsheet/README.md

 adds a row to the worksheet with the given worksheetId.

+##### Spreadsheet.prototype.getRows(worksheetId, options, callback) =>

+returns rows (instances of SpreadsheetRow) from the spreadsheet.

 ##### Spreadsheet.prototype.getCells(worksheetId, options, callback) =>

-returns cells from the spreadsheet.
+returns cells (instances of SpreadsheetCell) from the spreadsheet.

 #### class: SpreadsheetWorksheet

 ##### SpreadsheetWorksheet.prototype.getRows(options, callback) =>

-returns rows from the spreadsheet
+returns rows (instances of SpreadsheetRow) from the spreadsheet

 ##### SpreadsheetWorksheet.prototype.getCells(options, callback) =>

-returns rows from the worksheet.
+returns cells (instances of SpreadsheetCell) from the worksheet.

 ##### SpreadsheetWorksheet.prototype.addRow(data, callback) =>